 All have clean, leathery, attractive foliage and, typically, white flowers that are inconspicuous but fragrant.
 Fruits (on female plants) are rarely seen.
 Plants tolerate a broad range of soils, including heavy clay.
 Most are dense shrubs that can eventually reach tree size.
 To grow them as background shrubs, pinch tips of new growth on young plants to encourage bushiness; on older, established plants, occasionally cut back any wayward branches.
 These shrubs also make good informal or lightly clipped tall hedges

-Native to China, Japan, Himalayas.
+Native to China, Japan, and the Himalayas.
 Broad, dense, compact.
-Grows at a moderate rate to 10 ft. tall, 6–8 ft. wide (though older plants may reach 30 ft. tall, 10–12 ft. wide).
+Grows at a moderate rate to 10 ft. tall and 6–8 ft. wide (though older plants may reach 30 ft. tall and 10–12 ft. wide).
 Oval, glossy, medium green leaves to 4 in. long, toothed or smooth edged.
 Flowers are powerfully fragrant, with a sweet scent like that of ripe apricots.
 Bloom is heaviest in spring and early summer, but plants flower sporadically throughout year.
 Sometimes trained as an espalier.
 Give afternoon shade in hottest climates.

 Hybrid between P. caerulea and P. alata.
 Among the best-known, most widely planted p...

 Evergreen or semievergreen vining shrub from China.
 Grows to 5 ft. tall.
 Dark green leaves are divided...

 This Mediterranean native grows slowly to 12–40 ft. tall and wide.
 Natural habit is compact and ...